-Santa Cruz County Behavioral Health was able to hire bilingual clinicians through our MHSA plans, however, as mentioned above, we had lays off because of the economic downturn.
-The clinicians affected were those we hired most recently, all of whom were bilingual in our threshold language (Spanish).
-Since then, we have hired more bilingual staff, but we would like to know how other counties address the issue of retaining bilingual staff, even when there are layoffs due to economic hardships.
+Santa Cruz County Behavioral Health Services (SCCBHS) was able to hire bilingual clinicians through our MHSA plans.
+With a continuous recruitment model for bilingual staff, recent clinical hires tend to be bilingual in our threshold language (Spanish).
+We would like to know how other counties address the issue of retaining bilingual staff, even when there are layoffs due to economic hardships.